dynaconf/dynaconf/docs/guides/contribute.md

 - Bug reports
 - More examples of use in /example folder
 - Documentation
-- Feedback as issues and comments ot joining [dynaconf on Telegram](http://t.me/dynaconf) or #dynaconf on freenode
+- Feedback as issues and comments or joining #dynaconf on freenode
 - Donation to rochacbruno [at] gmail.com in PayPal